Charity sounds alarm over scam involving reusable grocery bags

 Our work is gaining national momentum with its transforming service delivery model and our hope is to reach international heights in the coming years.

-Support For Farmers
+globe and mail: Support For Farmers

 Residents in rural and agricultural communities have some of the highest levels of mental health challenges and suicide rates per capita of all sectors of society.
 Stigma about mental health issues is also a fundamental problem, exacerbated by limited resources and access to professional help.